 - Having a wide range of friends - boarding schools actively aim to recruit students from a wide range of geographic, racial, and socio-economic backgrounds.
 Many schools have students coming from all over the United States and dozens of different countries.
 At boarding schools, you'll be exposed to a relatively wide range of individuals and cultures, whereas local options may expose you to a narrower background of students.

-- Having faculty as friends and having them regularly available - students are exposed to faculty in plenty of settings throughout the day - e.g., the classroom (as teachers), athletic fields (as coaches), extracurricular groups (as advisors), and dorm settings (as dorm supervisors).
+- Having faculty as friends and having them regularly available - students are exposed to faculty in plenty of settings throughout the day.
+They become familiar with their teachers guiding their education in the classroom, coaching them on the athletic fields, advising them in extracurricular activities, and supervising them in dorm settings.
 Since faculty are accessible throughout the day, getting academic help is usually a lot easier.
 Also, relationships with faculty members and adults can better thrive in these multiple settings, creating learning and mentorship opportunities that are hard to find in other environments.

 - Being part of a proud community - boarding school alumni are generally very enthusiastic and proud of their boarding school alma maters (in many cases, more so than their college alma maters).
 The traditions and history behind many boarding schools drive the character of each school, and influence each student who goes there.
 The shared experience of this tradition and history creates a strong network of people and a feeling of community that lasts for life.

 Education takes on a broad meaning at boarding schools.
-Boarding schools recognize this - they often have an explicit mission to not only educate students in the classroom, but to also help them become better-rounded individuals.
+Boarding schools recognize this - they often have an explicit mission to not only educate students in the classroom but to also help them become better-rounded individuals.
 So while boarding schools often do very well at educating students academically (in ways that may be better than local schooling options), their less directly measurable benefits should be considered as well.
 Keep this in mind as you research schooling options.
-As you look at various boarding schools, see if you can also picture yourself there.
 You may also want to read about common boarding school myths in case your perception of boarding school is driven largely by popular movies and urban legend.
-We wish you the best of luck!